Brief History of the Berks County

 In 1980, Mogel, Speidel, Bobb & Kershner purchased the former Nolan family home at 520 Walnut Street between 5th and Church Streets.
 Built by Nolan & Brothers construction company in 1899, the home was most likely designed by architect A. F. Smith.
 Mr. Smith is credited with many elegant residences and churches in the Reading area including Grace Lutheran Church and alternations to the Berks County Court House.
 The site that the house now occupies was originally part of a much larger parcel of land that in 1842 included a "house, outhouse, barns, stables, gardens, orchards, meadows, fields, fences, ways and wood."
 The larger property changed hands over the years and at different times included apartment buildings and a garage.
 The land at what is now 520 Walnut Street came into the Nolan family on June 7, 1890, when James Nolan purchased it from Jerome L. and Susan E. Boyer for $2,500.

-In addition to being involved with the family business, James was an attorney and became President of numerous companies including the Reading Trust Company, Reading Electric Light and Power Company, and Reading Academy of Music.
+In addition to being involved with the family business, James was a lawyer in Reading, PA and became President of numerous companies including the Reading Trust Company, Reading Electric Light and Power Company, and Reading Academy of Music.
 He also served on the board of trustees of St. Joseph's Hospital and was a director for Farmers National Bank.
 He and his wife, Kate Stewart, had three children, and their son James Bennett Nolan was a member of the Berks County Bar Association.

 William Nolan, Sr., and his wife Katherine McDonough had nine children, and sons James, Charles J., Thomas G., Edward C., Bernard J. and William, Jr. all continued the family business.
 Prior to living at 520 Walnut, early city directories show the extended Nolan family living at 522 Walnut Street.
 This building was torn down in 1990, and the location is now the law firm's parking lot.
 William Nolan, Sr., passed away at the family home on February 3, 1903.